Telephone country and area codes

 - Telephone directories

-Australia uses 8-digit local phone numbers preceded by a 2-digit STD area code.
+Australia uses an eight digit local phone numbers preceded by a two digit STD area code.

 Parts of regional New South Wales may also use the 08 and 03 area codes.
 Parts of regional Victoria may use the 02 area code

-000 is the emergency telephone number (fire / police / ambulance) in Australia and can be called from any fixed or mobile phone and certain VoIP services.
+Australia’s primary emergency call service number is Triple Zero: 000 for police/fire/ambulance services in Australia and can be called from any fixed or mobile phone and certain VoIP services.

 It is important to realise that if there is no mobile coverage on any network, you will not be able to reach the emergency call service via a mobile phone, regardless of which number you dialled.
-The Australian Communications and Media Authority provides further information on calling the emergency call service from a mobile phone.
+See calling the emergency call service from a mobile phone for more information.

 106 is the text-based emergency number for people who are deaf, or who have a hearing or speech impairment.
 This service operates using a textphone (TTY) or a computer with modem access.

-Australia uses the free call prefix of 1800 for calls from land line telephones.
-Calls to 1800 numbers may incur a charge.
+Australia uses the free call prefix of 18/1800 for calls from land line telephones.
+Calls to 18/1800 numbers from mobile phones may incur a charge.